sebasbaumh/mapbox-vector-tile-java/README.md

 * Provides MVT encoding through use of the Java Topology Suite (JTS).
 * All dependencies were upgraded to their latest version (including JTS)
 * Pull requests from the original source were integrated ([52](https://github.com/wdtinc/mapbox-vector-tile-java/pull/52) and [53](https://github.com/wdtinc/mapbox-vector-tile-java/pull/53))
-* Clean up code and small optimizations
+* Clean up of the code and optimizations
 * Support for JDK 11+
 * The license is still Apache-2.0